ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 The new Project will be synced automatically after creation.
 But you can also do this automatically: Sync the Project again with the Git repository by going to the **Projects** view and clicking the circular arrow **Get latest SCM revision** icon to the right of the Project.

-- After starting the sync job, go to the **Jobs** view, find your job and have a look at the details.
+After starting the sync job, go to the **Jobs** view: there is a new job for the update of the Git repository.

-What have you done in this section?
-You have:

-  - Created a **Project** pointing to a Git repository using the new credentials

 ## Create a Job Template and Run a Job